Trac3yTran/WordsofFortune_RubyApp/README.md

 ## Development, Purpose & Scope

-Description:
+Purpose:

-Words of Fortune inspired by the Wheel of Fortune TV show is a fun game for everyone.
-Players spin the wheel, solve puzzles and train your brain as you go.
-Compete in word puzzle tournaments against other players and get prizes determined by spinning a giant wheel.
+Words of Fortune is a fun educational word-guessing game to be played in a command-line interface.
+The purpose of Words of Fortune is to provide a fun way of learning vocabulary and testing your general knowledge.
+Player spin the wheel, solve puzzles and train your brain as you go.
+Compete in word puzzle tournaments get dollar value determined by spinning a giant wheel.
 Each round has a category and blank word puzzle with each blank representing a letter in the answer.
 Player needs to spin the win to start to determine dollar value and have five seconds to guess a consonant.
 Pick a correct letter that will earn a dollar value with right reveal multiplied by the number of times that the letter appears in the puzzle.
 If the player gets the letter right, it can spin the wheel again and continue the process.
 Fail to pick the correct letter that is not in the world puzzle or letter that has been called before it will move to the next player until the world puzzle is solved.

 Problem: